 6 – Name > First Name / Last Name

-You can edit the First Name and Last Name details in this section.
+You can change your First Name and Last Name details in this section.

 7 – Name > Nickname / Display Name Publicly As

-If you want to display a different author name than the name you originally registered for your site in your posts, you can change the Nickname (required) field and select a different nickname from the Display name publicly as drop down menu …
+If you want to display a different author name than the name you originally set up for your site or blog in your posts, you can change the Nickname (required) field and select your new nickname from the Display name publicly as drop down menu …

-If you change the nickname, all your posts, published comments, etc. will appear with this new nickname, instead of the one that you originally installed WordPress with.
+If you select a nickname, all your blog posts, comments, etc. will appear with your new nickname, instead of the one that you originally installed WordPress with.

 Profile > Contact Info